openvinotoolkit/datumaro/site/source/api/developer_manual.rst

    from datumaro import Importer, Extractor, Transform, Launcher, Converter

-The ``exports`` list of the module can be used to override default behaviour:
+The `exports` list of the module can be used to override default behavior:

 .. code-block:: python